ucbext/cs900/program4/instructions.md

 - The password should contain at least one lowercase letter
 - The password should have at least one digit

-Write a function, `verifyPassword`, that takes in a string password and then verifies that it meets the stated criteria.
+Write a function, `verify_password`, that takes in a string password and then verifies that it meets the stated criteria.
 The function should return `true` if the password is valid and `false` otherwise.